Najlekk/discord-user-checker/README.md

-# discord-user-checker
+# discord-user-checker (FINAL UPDATE)

-discord-user-checker is web app to check user's information
+discord-user-checker is web app to check user's information.
+The project will no longer continue.

 ## Installation